-5 easy ways to incorporate Tableau in the classroom
+5 Easy Ways to Incorporate Tableau in the Classroom

 1. Assign free training videos to watch before class

 Need a quick homework assignment to make sure students are prepared for class the next day?
-You can choose from our library of 100+ hours of on-demand training videos.
+You can choose from a library of 100+ hours of on-demand training videos.
 Most videos are between six and seven minutes, which makes it easy to pick out the most important features you want to highlight in your class.
 Each video contains links to download the featured data set, exercise workbook, and additional resources.
 Students can follow the video step-by-step to complete the exercise and submit a brief write-up on the assigned videos, or turn in the workbook exercise to complete the assignment.

-2. Refresh your lectures with Tableau’s free curriculum modules
+2. Refresh your lectures with free curriculum

 - Data Visualization: Ten-week curriculum covering fundamentals of data visualization analysis.
 For example, lectures on color, dashboard design, typography and mapping data.